kailash-manasarovar/statement/docs/timeline/2024/may.md

 - Curiously, the film I watch on the plane is [The Sound of Freedom](https://en.wikipedia.org/wiki/Sound_of_Freedom_(film)); a true story about child sex trafficking, and more curiously the film's picture came up as a result on my `@jctot19 x` searches around December 2023.
 - I find the whole thing very significant, obviously, and I am 100% convinced the person I'm talking to on Signal is the trumpet teacher.

+### The security guy knows something

+- Gordon Bishop is the man on the security team who helped me with my [hacked work laptop](march.md#report-hacking-to-work).
+- He meets me before a dinner one evening.
+- He is nervous.
+- He wants to tell me something but he can't.
+- He knows something about what's going on.

 ### The Pakistani Yorkshire-man

 - On the first morning of sessions, I'm stressed and anxious as people have been making sly comments to me continuously.